-Meningococcal infection may progress rapidly to septic shock with hypotension, acidosis, and DIC.
+Meningococcal infection may progress rapidly to septic shock with hypotension, acidosis, and disseminated intravascular coagulation.
 Prompt evaluation and treatment are essential, as the case fatality rate is high.

 Children with acute-onset rash accompanied by fever or systemic signs require urgent evaluation and treatment.
 One of the most life-threatening differentials is meningococcal septicaemia.
 Other infectious diseases presenting with skin rash in children that can result in meningitis as a complication include, for example, roseola infantum (sixth disease).

-TB meningitis results from haematogenous spread of Mycobacterium tuberculosis with the development of submeningeal or intrameningeal foci called Rich foci.
+Tuberculous meningitis results from haematogenous spread of Mycobacterium tuberculosis with the development of submeningeal or intrameningeal foci called Rich foci.
 With rupture of a Rich focus into the subarachnoid space, meningitis develops.
 It may result from re-activation (more common in adults) or primary infection (more common in children).
-Diagnosis is dependent upon CSF examination, and its rapid diagnosis is essential for improved outcomes.
+Diagnosis is dependent upon cerebrospinal fluid examination, and its rapid diagnosis is essential for improved outcomes.